- Mt Everest

 - Teahouse or homestay accommodation during the trek

-- During the trek all meals:- Breakfast, Lunch and dinner (tea or coffee in day 5 cup only)
+- During the trek three meals:- Breakfast, Lunch, and dinner (tea or coffee on day 5 cup only)

 - All Government paperwork with National park fees